streamingfast/substreams-sink-clickhouse-showcase/README.md

     substreams-sink-clickhouse-showcase:latest
 ```

-### Open a session to the ClickHouse server with the native client.
+### Open a session to the ClickHouse server with the native client
 ``` shell
 docker exec -it clickehouse-showcase clickhouse-client --host 127.0.0.1
 ```